ddmitov/perl-executing-browser/README.md

 ## Limitations

 * No history, no cache and no 'Previous Page' or 'Next Page' from JavaScript or from context menu.
 Only latest output from every script is displayed!
 User navigation has to be based on working hyperlinks.
 * No means of communication between the browser and a script that is already started.
-Once you have started a script, you can either wait for it to finish or you can kill it.
+Once you have started a script, you can only wait for it to finish or kill it.
-* No AJAX or AJAJ requests to local scripts.

 ## What Perl Executing Browser Is Not
 * PEB is not a general purpose web browser and does not have all traditional features of general purpose web browsers.
 It can be configured as a site specific browser to open only a predefined list of domain names if this is necessary for interaction with a specific web service.